ruilin-wu/ELEC3607-AUP-ZU3/2_Generate_custom_BSP/README.md

 ```
 Select Exit since we don't know the differences yet.

-You can also generate a device tree:
+You also need to generate a device tree:
 ```
 petalinux-config -c device-tree
 ```